AmalAlharbi597/Soil-Moisture-Monitoring-and-Alert-System-using-Arduino-Uno/README.md

 Components Used:
 Arduino Uno Board:
-The main microcontroller board for the project.
+-The main microcontroller board for the project.

-Soil Moisture Sensor:
+-Soil Moisture Sensor:
 Measures the moisture level in the soil and sends the data to the Arduino.

-Red LED:
+-Red LED:
 Lights up when the soil moisture level is low to alert the user.

-Green LED:
+-Green LED:
 Lights up when the soil moisture is sufficient.

 Buzzer:
 Produces a sound alert when the soil moisture level is low.

 Resistors:
-Two resistors (220Ω or 330Ω) to regulate the current to the LEDs.
+Two resistors (330Ω) to regulate the current to the LEDs.

 Jumper Wires:
 For connecting the components to the Arduino board.
 Breadboard: